Do You Know Who Your Competitors Are? The 5 W's of PPC Competitor Analysis

 - If nearly all of the domains I’m showing ads with aren’t relevant to my company or my offering, am I bidding on the right keywords?

 Step #1: Pull the data!

-Get familiar with AdWords and Bing Ads’ Auction Insights, which can be accessed via the “Details” drop down in both platforms.
+Get familiar with Google Ads (formerly known as Google AdWords) and Bing Ads’ Auction Insights, which can be accessed via the “Details” drop down in both platforms.
 The metrics you’ll want to look at are:

 - Impression Share: How often another advertiser received an impression, as a proportion of the auctions in which you were also competing.
 Note that your impression share is a measurement of the number of impressions you received divided by the estimated number of impressions you were eligible to receive.

 - Overlap Rate: How often another advertiser’s ad received an impression when your ad also received an impression.

 - Position Above Rate: How often the other advertiser’s ad was shown in a higher position than yours was, when both of your ads were shown at the same time.

 - Top of Page Rate: How often you or your competitor’s ad was shown at the top of the page, above the organic search results.

 - Outranking Share: How often your ad ranked higher in the auction than another advertiser’s ad, or your ad showed when theirs did not.